oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 switched off.
 Turning the toggle on switches the model, the steps and the cfg together, to 4 steps at cfg 1.

-**The task LoRAs are single-image specialists.** `White_to_Scene` puts one packshot into a scene. `Light-Migration` and `Relight` re-light one image. `Fusion` repairs one image where the product is already composited in.
-None of them composites two separate images, so the Creative workflow bypasses the task LoRA and lets base 2509 do the two-image edit.
+**Every workflow here is a single-image edit, on purpose.** `White_to_Scene` puts one packshot into a scene. `Light-Migration` and `Relight` re-light one image. `Multiple-angles` turns the camera around one image.
+Creative writes a background and a headline around one image.
+Qwen-Image-Edit 2509 was tested on a two-image composite — a generated poster in `image1` and the product in `image2` — and it ignored the poster and returned the product.
+Do not design a workflow here that needs two images composited.

+**Relight has two modes, and the reference image can bleed.** It ships wired for reference-image relighting via the Light-Migration LoRA.
+That LoRA's upstream template is *Light Migration for Character Portrait*, and with a person in the reference it copied the person into the output, not only the light.
+Two guards ship because of that: the prompt forbids importing any person, object, background or shape from image 2, and the seeded reference is a scene rather than a portrait.
+Use a scene as your reference too.

-**Relight has two modes.** It ships wired for reference-image relighting via the Light-Migration LoRA.
-The `Relight` LoRA is downloaded too — its URL travels in the workflow's note, which the bootstrap's scanner picks up like any other — so switching to prompt-driven relighting is one widget change with no missing file.
+The second mode has no reference image at all, so it cannot bleed: change the `lora_name` widget to `Qwen-Image-Edit-2509-Relight.safetensors` and describe the light in words.
+That LoRA is downloaded already — its URL travels in the workflow's note, which the bootstrap's scanner picks up like any other — so the swap needs no new file.

-Select a persistent-storage bucket on launch or the 96.2 GB downloads every time and the renders are discarded on stop.
+Select a persistent-storage bucket on launch or the 74.9 GB downloads every time and the renders are discarded on stop.

 ## The shared bootstrap (`comfyui-ugc-bootstrap.sh`)